CLI Reference

 wren metadata sync --config /path/to/config-file.yaml --yes

-DBT project Configuration files
+dbt project Configuration files

 .wrenconfig (project-level)